Technical Glossary (Never Complete)

 Figure 1: A polar plot in the complex plane

-Then, multiplying with a complex number is like a “90 degree rotation”
+Then, multiplying with \(i\) is like a ‘90 degree rotation’ (on the complex plane):

 \[ x, xi, -x, -xi, x, ... \]

-We use imaginary numbers to model circular movement.
+We use complex numbers to model circular movement on a 2D, complex plane.
 The general Euler’s formula is

 \[ e^{ix} = \cos{x} + i \sin{x} \]

-The right hand side of this equation is describing a position on the complex plane using the Cartesian style.
+The RHS of this equation is describing a position on the 2D complex plane using the Cartesian style.

 • If we consider varying just the first term \(\cos{x}\), we would be yoyo-ing on the real (horizontal) axis.

 • In the same way, the \(i\sin{x}\) term yoyos on the imaginary (vertical) axis.
-If you want to break it down further, you are yoyo-ing on the real axis \(\sin{x}\) and then rotating by 90 degress (multiplying by \(i\)).
+Really, if you want to break it down further, you are yoyo-ing on the real axis \(\sin{x}\) and then rotating by 90 degrees (multiplying by \(i\)).

-The left hand side of this equation is an imaginary exponential.
+The LHS of this equation is an imaginary exponential.
 Imaginary exponentials are weird.

 • Because the velocity vector is always exactly perpendicular to the original vector and the magnitude never changes, it results in a constant rotation.